-According to WHO, 9.6 percent of men and 18 percent women aged over 60 years suffered from arthritis out of which, 80 percent have restricted movement.
+According to WHO, 9.6 percent of men and 18 percent of women aged over 60 years suffered from arthritis out of which, 80 percent have restricted movement.
 India, as well, has a total prevalence rate of 22- 39 percent.

-The mechanism of how obesity can affect the joint health is associated with leptin hormone.
+The mechanism of how obesity can affect joint health is associated with leptin hormone.
 With an increased number of fat cells or adipocytes (in case of obesity), the level of leptin hormone increases which is found to be degenerative against cartilage, inducing inflammation.

 E. Obesity and Cancer

 As per the survey by WHO, cancer is one of the major causes of death globally with an estimated 9.6 million deaths in 2018.
 As per the reports, its basic 5 reasons are-